orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Applying a function on a Ray (vertex/initial/terminal) ; then go inside, insde can again be a vertex/initial/terminal on each vertex, apply on those.

----

-Let's take logic gates as an example? - and maybe logic with different equiv func? - Like switching between true/false on each check?

 // TODO: Compiles to a sequence of traversal checks?, and setting ops?, and arbitrary many of them make up a program.